Relativistic Fluids, Hydrodynamic Frames and their Galilean versus Carrollian Avatars: Galilean fluid dynamics

 would then vanish on-shell.
 The components of the Galilean current $\kappa$ and $K^i$ are read off in the boundary terms of $\delta_\upxi S$ given in \eqref{delSgal} and set on-shell:\footnote{They are in fact inherited from the relativistic-current components i.e. as a large-$c$ expansion of \eqref{inviotaZer} and \eqref{inviZer}, and the precise computation is performed at the end of Sec. \ref{comgal}, Eq. \eqref{galkappaK}.}

 Using the conservation equations \eqref{delSgalmomeq} and \eqref{delSgaleneq} we obtain the following result:

 We have used the Killing equations \eqref{galkilleq} to reach \eqref{galnoncon} from \eqref{galcon}, which shows that \emph{in Newton--Cartan spacetimes, a Killing field fails to systematically support an on-shell conservation law for Galilean dynamics}.
 This could have been anticipated, actually.
-Indeed, $P_i$ is conjugate to $\nicefrac{w^i}{\Omega}$ (see \eqref{galmompii}), whereas $w^i$ transforms under diffeomorphisms according to \eqref{Liedwiomgal}, \emph{even when this diffeomorphism is generated by a Killing vector field}.
+Indeed, $P_i$ is conjugate to $\nicefrac{w^i}{\Omega}$ (see \eqref{galmompii}) and $w^i$ transforms under diffeomorphisms according to \eqref{Liedwiomgal}, \emph{even when this diffeomorphism is generated by a Killing vector field}.
 This is precisely what Eq. \eqref{galnoncon} conveys.
-Still, a conservation law exists for those Killing fields, which happen to satisfy $\mathscr{L}_\upxi \text{e}_{\hat t}= 0$.
+Still, a conservation law exists for those Killing fields, which happen to satisfy $\mathscr{L}_\upxi \text{e}_{\hat t}\equiv\left[\upxi ,\text{e}_{\hat t}\right]= 0$ -- using Jacobi identity, one checks that the commutator of two such Killings leaves also $\text{e}_{\hat t}$ invariant.
 As we mentioned earlier, ordinary Galilean boosts in $\mathbb{R}\times \mathbb{E}_3$ do not, Eq. \eqref{galkillflatsol-lie}.
 In other instances with multiple degrees of freedom arising from a Laurent expansion in powers of $c^2$ (see Sec. \ref{comgal}), several currents coexist in the presence of a Killing, and some can be conserved due to the accidental -- as opposed to a priori demanded -- absence of a $P_i$-like component.

 The above result sounds iconoclastic, in view of the robustness and generality of N\oe ther's theorems.
 In Ref. \cite{Festu}, for instance, the existence of an isometry-related conserved current in torsional Newton--Cartan spacetimes has not been demonstrated, not even questioned -- it was just assumed to be true.
-However, \emph{it is not}, for the simple reason that isometries are less restraining in Newton--Cartan spacetimes, so that only a restricted class of Galilean Killing fields might indeed be eligible for conservation laws -- boosts in flat spacetime aren't.
+However, \emph{it is not ipso facto}, for the simple reason that isometries are less restraining in Newton--Cartan spacetimes, so that only a restricted class of Galilean Killing fields might indeed be eligible for conservation laws -- boosts in flat spacetime aren't.